iqbalyarkhan/old-website/content/2020-04-05--Rabin-Karp.md

 ### Hash Function

 We need to efficiently take the hash of our pattern and each substring of the text.
-To do so, we'll use Horner's method and a modular hash function:
+To do so, we'll use Horner's method and a modular hash function.

+The hash function is calculated using this formula:

+hash(text[])

 ```cpp{numberLines: true}
 long RK::HashFunction(string key, int m){